Deploy Secure Mesh Site v2 in GCP (ClickOps)

 Figure: Configure Network Tags

-- Under Metadata, paste the token generated previously.
+- Under Metadata, paste the node token generated previously in section Generate Node Token.

 Figure: Configure Metadata

-- Under SSH Keys, click ADD ITEM and paste your SSH public key in the text box.
-This will be used to SSH into the node for debugging, if required.
+- Under SSH Keys, click Add item and paste your SSH public key in the text box.
+This is used for SSH log in to the node for debugging, if required.

 Figure: Configure SSH